dmarti/privacy-docs/permission-letter.md

 I understand that I may withdraw my permission at any time.

-Please provide us with any correspondence, requests for additional information, or other communications you receive from subject companies regarding our exercise of your California Privacy Rights.
-These can be sent to {{ ccpa_agent_email }}.

 By signing below, I also agree to receive the {{ ccpa_agent_newsletter_name }} and other communications from {{ ccpa_agent_name }}.

 </main>